pcengines/APUFirmware/README.md

 # APUFirmware
-PC Engines APU firmware auto downloader and updater
+PC Engines APU firmware auto downloader and updater.

 ## Info

-apufirmware v1.00 2022 (c) MonkeyCat (code.monkeycat.nl)
+apufirmware v1.00 2022 (c) MonkeyCat ([code.monkeycat.nl](https://code.monkeycat.nl))

 ## See also

-[APUCtl]() controls your hardware wifi on/off switch and your simcard slot from the command line.
+[APUCtl](https://github.com/Monkeycat-nl/APUCtl) tool to control your hardware from the command line.
+Like wifi on/off hardware switch and your simcard slot selection.

 ## Usage